bprtdaniel/US_elections/README.md

-# KNN Clustering for Geographic Data
+# KMeans Clustering for Geographic Data

-This repository provides sample code on KNN clustering based on the physical distance between longitude and latitude coordinate points.
+This repository provides sample code on KMeans clustering based on the physical distance between longitude and latitude coordinate points.

 ## Overview